-In 2013, Jeff Tindle, Carroll County Memorial Hospital CEO, had the vision to establish the Carroll County Memorial Hospital Foundation to provide charitable and educational assistance to CCMH.
+In 2013, Jeff Tindle, former Carroll County Memorial Hospital CEO, had the vision to establish the Carroll County Memorial Hospital Foundation to provide charitable and educational assistance to CCMH.

 With the help of generous supporters, the Foundation has raised over $350,000 since its inception and has distributed approximately $50,000 in scholarships to employees advancing their education and individuals seeking careers in healthcare or other related fields.

 Assist in the development and retention of healthcare professionals through educational support and financial contributions to CCMH, assuring the availability of quality healthcare services for those we serve.

 Words from CCMH CEO

 By Jeff Tindle, former CCMH CEO and former CCMH Foundation Board Member

 The Foundation’s primary mission is to support Carroll County Memorial Hospital in serving the healthcare needs of our community.
 As Baby Boomers like myself age, we will see an increased need for medical care.
 Unfortunately, future projections suggest we will also have a shortage of healthcare workers.
 One of the highest recommended ways for rural hospitals to compete for the healthcare workforce is to grow their own and encourage them to return home after they receive their education.

 Fortunately, rural doesn’t have to mean isolated.
 Through the technological advances of telehealth and electronic health records, CCMH staff are able to work closely with their partners in urban healthcare centers, which allows them to provide the same quality care in our local community and allows patients the ability to stay close to family and friends.